Separation of Infrared and Bulk in Thermal QCD

+{\textit{3.
+Effective Dimensions}: Predicted non-analyticities of Dirac spectra in IR phase~\cite{Alexandru:2019gdm} are realized in IR-dimension function $d_\fir(\lambda)$ of modes~\cite{Alexandru:2021pap,Horvath:2022ewv}.
+This construct conveys details on the possibility of space effectively collapsing into a lower dimension for any part of the spectrum, which was indeed observed~\cite{Alexandru:2021pap}.
+That invokes possible associations with Anderson transitions in condensed-matter systems and, indeed, the behavior of $d_\fir(\lambda)$ upon entering the IR phase was interpreted as {\it metal-to-critical} transition of Anderson-like~type~\cite{Alexandru:2021xoi}. }

-A suitable tool to express this scenario is the function $d_\fir(\lambda)$, namely the spatial IR dimension of Dirac modes at eigenvalue $\lambda$~\cite{Alexandru:2021pap}.
-Indeed, $d_{\fir}$ is a proper dimensional construct to probe the infrared~\cite{Horvath:2022ewv}.
-The key conceptual step granting its uses in quantum theory is the assignment of a meaningful measure-based dimension to a region {\em effectively} selected by probabilities.
-This has recently become possible via effective number theory~\cite{Horvath:2018aap,Horvath:2018xgx,Horvath:2019qeo}: replacing ordinary counting in definition of box-counting dimension for fixed sets by effective counting for probability distributions leads to such measure-based dimension~\cite{Horvath:2022ewv}.
-For Dirac modes in thermal QCD the prescription is as follows.
+{The general concept of effective spatial dimensions $d_\fir$~\cite{Horvath:2022ewv} arose from very recent advances in assigning effective measures to regions endowed with probabilities, the so-called effective-number theory~\cite{Horvath:2018aap,Horvath:2018xgx,Horvath:2019qeo}.
+At the technical level, it boils down to replacement of ordinary counting in the definition of box-counting dimension for fixed sets by effective counting for probability distributions.} For Dirac modes in thermal QCD the prescription is as follows.
 In lattice-regularized Euclidean setup the number of sites $\nrN(L) \equiv (L/a)^3/(aT)$ (UV cutoff $1/a$, IR cutoff $1/L$, temperature $T$) grows as $L^3$ at fixed $a$, conveying that IR dimension of space is $D_\fir \!=\!3$.
-But Dirac eigenmode $D \psi(x) \!=\! \lambda \psi(x)$ entails probabilities $P \!=\! (p_1,p_2,\ldots,p_\nrN)$, $p_i \!\equiv\! \psi^+ (x_i)\psi(x_i)$, and sites have to be counted effectively in order to quantify the volume $\psi$ actually extends into, namely~\cite{Horvath:2018aap}
+But Dirac eigenmode $D \psi(x) \!=\! \lambda \psi(x)$ entails probabilities $P \!=\! (p_1,p_2,\ldots,p_\nrN)$, $p_i \!\equiv\! \psi^+ (x_i)\psi(x_i)$, and sites have to be counted {\it effectively} in order to quantify the volume $\psi$ actually extends into, namely~\cite{Horvath:2018aap}

 The IR scaling of QCD-averaged effective volume at given $\lambda$ then determines $d_\fir(\lambda)$ at UV cutoff $a$, namely~\cite{Alexandru:2021pap,Horvath:2022ewv}